-If a mobile device make the P9 sound weedy, have your music piped down a DAC then an amplifier.
-As for the rest of the population, a MacBook does the job decently well and doesn’t take long to realise its the best thing you’ve listen to music through.
+If a mobile device makes the P9 sound weedy, have your music piped down a DAC then an amplifier.
+As for the rest of the population, a MacBook does the job decently well and doesn’t take long to realise its the best thing you’ve listened to music through.

 " Vocals on the higher spectrum are ironed off